Community Development and Law Reform Projects

 For many young workers, positive employment experience provides a basis for ongoing participation in the economy and community.
 It provides financial security, social connections, self-esteem and independence.
 However, for a variety of reasons young workers are more vulnerable to exploitation at work.
 They are often underpaid, unfairly dismissed, injured at work and subject to workplace bullying and discrimination.

-The final report for phase 1 of the Youth Employment Project was launched in September 2021.
+The final report for phase 1 of the Youth Employment Project was launched in September 2021, Ignorance is NOT Bliss, and can be downloaded here

-• Employment law education for young people and those who work with them (we have a range of tailored workshops for young people and agency staff), including developing a VCAL module on work rights and responsibilities; and
+• Employment law education for young people and those who work with them.
+We have a range of tailored workshops for young people and agency staff);

 • Advocating to improve laws and processes addressing the common issues facing young workers.